itsbio/gamepot-docs/en/gamepot_android.md

 }
 ```

-# 3. Login, Logout, Delete Member
+## 3. Login, Logout, Delete Member

-You can use various login SDKs, such as Google, Facebook, and NAVER.
+Use various login SDKs, such as Google, Facebook, and NAVER.

-## Google (Firebase) Console
+### Google \(Firebase\) console

-Add the SHA-1 value of Keystore used when your APK is built to the Firebase Console.
+Add the SHA-1 value of Keystore used when your APK is built to the Firebase console.

 > Request the SHA-1 value from the developer.

 ![gamepot_android_05](./images/gamepot_android_05.png)

-## Facebook Console
+### Facebook console

-Add the key hash value of Keystore used when your APK is built to the Facebook Console.
+Add the key hash value of Keystore, used when your APK is built, to the Facebook console.

 >  Request the key hash value from the developer.

 ![gamepot_android_06](./images/gamepot_android_06.png)

-## Configuration
+### Settings

-### Edit MainActivity.java
+#### Edit MainActivity.java

 Edit MainActivity.java as follows so that you can implement login features.